FLSA Overtime Minimum Salary Increase

 - “Highly Compensated Employees” (“HCE” – currently $100,000 annual compensation, increasing to $134,004) may be properly classified as an Executive employee if they regularly perform at least one of the duties of an Executive employee.

 The Administrative Employee exemption focuses on employees whose primary duties involve the performance of non-manual work directly related to the management or general business operations of the employer or the employer’s customers.
+A properly classified Administrative employee will be exempt from FLSA Overtime.

 - Such employees must also include the exercise of discretion and independent judgment on matters of significant.